Byakuya Kuchiki

 Byakuya Kuchiki (朽木 白哉, Kuchiki Byakuya) is a fictional character in the anime and manga series Bleach created by Tite Kubo.
-He is a captain of the Sixth Division for Gotei 13 and Rukia's brother.
+He is the captain of the Sixth Division for Gotei 13 and Rukia's brother.
 His vice-captain is Renji Abarai.

 Character outline

 Byakuya is the 28th head of the noble Kuchiki clan, one of the four great noble families in Soul Society.
-As such, he acts in an aristocratic manner — he seems always serene and apathetic towards other people, even when he is actually deeply conflict He is also extremely calm, even in battle, and is rarely surprised by even the most drastic of actions.
+As such, he acts in an aristocratic manner — he seems always serene and apathetic towards other people, even when he is actually deeply conflicted.
+He is also extremely calm, even in battle, and is rarely surprised by even the most drastic of actions.
 At a young age, he is a little joyful, as noted by his grandfather, Ginrei.

 He believes in law and order.
 As the head of one of the great noble families and as a captain in the Gotei 13, he always works hard for a peaceful society.
 He thinks that if someone in his position does not follow the rules as a good example, then no one will follow them.
 He believes that to maintain order, all law-breakers must be punished, even if that goes against his own wishes.
 Despite his icy and regal manner, Byakuya cares for and protects those important to him, even referring to Rukia, his adopted younger sister, as his "pride".

-Byakuya is popular among male Soul Reaper and was voted number one in the "captain we desire to release a photo book for" poll taken by the Soul Reaper Women's Association.
+Byakuya is popular among female Soul Reapers and was voted number one in the "captain we desire to release a photo book for" poll taken by the Soul Reaper Women's Association.
 He likes Japanese cherry blossoms, night-time walks, spicy food, and bananas, but he dislikes sweets.